Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/security/authorization/_index.md

 ##### Resource

-This describe which resource the rule applies for.
+This describes which resource the rule applies for.
 Altinn Apps currently supports the following resource types in rules.

 * Org - Unique identifier of the organization responsible for the app.
 * App - Application identifier which is unique within an organization.
 * Task - A specific task in the process defined for an app
-* Appresource - A resource for a instance/app that is not mapped to a task.
+* Appresource - A resource for an instance/app that is not mapped to a task.
 Example: events

 Some of the resource types are meant to be used in combination.
 As an example, you can have been given the right for an app for a given reportee